-Similarly, when we encrypt a movie with a particular key, we need to create that association and provide that to the DRM license server (our receptionist, if you will).
+Similarly, when we encrypt a movie with a particular key, we must create that association and provide that to the DRM license server (our receptionist, if you will).

-In DRM, a “KeyID” provides the association between an encryption key and a movie.
-It is a unique string of characters generated at the time of creating an encryption key for a particular movie.
+In DRM, a “KeyID” is associated with an encryption key and a movie.
+It is a unique string of characters generated when creating an encryption key for a particular movie.

 Where do we store the Encryption Key & its KeyID?

 The Encryption Key and the KeyID are stored in a secure server (Key Store) that works alongside a DRM license server.

 When a client needs to play an encrypted movie, it requests the DRM license server for the decryption key by providing that particular movie’s KeyID.
 If the DRM license server is happy with the request (authentic request), it will ask the Key Store to provide the decryption key associated with that KeyID.